 • Consortia consisting of 2 or more federally recognized Indian tribes

-Additional consideration will be given to applications that propose strategies to address human trafficking and missing or murdered indigenous persons (MMIP).
+Additional consideration will be given to applications that propose strategies to address human trafficking and missing or murdered Indigenous persons (MMIP).
 This includes funding for human trafficking and MMIP prevention and investigation such as training and officer salaries, especially officers needed as part of cold case MMIP task forces or teams.

 Geographic Coverage